tmea-farkas/middle-earth/README.md

     - solved the issue by adjusting the background-position from 75% to 50%.
 2. figuring out the cards to display in a 4x4 grid
     - the issue was solved by changing the class attribute the styles were applied to from ==.game-container== to ==.game-grid==
+3. correcting the **validatePAssword** function
+    - redirect the user to the game-play section upon pressing **Enter** instead of adding a "Correct Password" message.
+4. adjusting the font colour of the **placeholder** text of the input element
+    - found the correct syntax for the code and applied it from W3Schools

 # Credits
 All content has been curated by me, Timea Farkas.